 What is demographic data?

-Demographic data is information about groups of people according to certain attributes such as age, sex, place of residence, and can include socioeconomic factors such as occupation, family status, or income.
+Demographic data is information about groups of people according to certain attributes such as age, sex, and place of residence.
+It can include socioeconomic factors such as occupation, family status, or income.

-Demographics and interests belong to some of the most important statistics in web analytics and consumer behavior analytics.
+Demographics and interests belong to some of the most important web analytics and consumer buying behavior analytics statistics.